1st Cavalry Division (United States): Global missions

 The 1st Cavalry Division currently holds three of the active Army's ten armored brigade combat teams.
 The division provides the Army and Combatant Commanders with trained and ready forces.

 In April 2014, 2–5 Cavalry from 1st BCT, 1CD deployed to Europe to support Operation Combined Resolve II, a NATO exercise in southeastern Germany.
 In October 2014, 1CD returned to Europe to support its NATO partners in another pair of exercises, this time participating in Operations Combined Resolve III and Atlantic Resolve with the majority of 1ABCT.

 A battalion task force from the Combat Aviation Brigade, 1st Cavalry Division deployed to Germany in November 2015; it participated in Atlantic Resolve, then stayed in Germany for the next nine months to provide aviation support to US and NATO forces across Europe.

-In June 2015, the 2d BCT was the first rotational brigade deployed to South Korea, relieving the 1st BCT, 2d Infantry Division as it inactivated.
-The 2d BCT deployed for nine months; in February 2016, the Army called on the First Team again, and the 2d BCT was replaced by the 1st BCT on another nine-month rotation.
+In June 2015, the 2d BCT was the first rotational brigade deployed to South Korea, relieving the 1st BCT, 2nd Infantry Division as it inactivated.
+The 2d BCT deployed for nine months; in February 2016, the 2d BCT was replaced by the 1st BCT on another nine-month rotation.

-Current structure

-On 15 July 2005, the 1st Cavalry Division transitioned to the Unit of Action modified table of organization and equipment (MTOE).
-No longer are there battalion-sized elements made up purely of armor and/or infantry battalions.
-Brigades are now composed of combined arms battalions, meaning every maneuver battalion combines infantry and armor, excluding the reconnaissance squadrons.
-The division's artillery battalions are assigned to all three of the Brigade Combat Teams.